-Purpose Protocol Expressway-C (source) Internal Device Port/Range Media UDP 36000 to 59999 >= 1024 (Media recipient eg. endpoint) SIP signaling TCP 25000 to 29999 5060 (Unified CM) Secure SIP signaling TLS 25000 to 29999 5061 (Unified CM)
+Purpose Protocol Expressway-C (source) Internal Device Port/Range Media UDP 36000 to 59999 >= 1024 (Media recipient eg. endpoint) SIP signaling ТСР 25000 to 29999 5060 (Unified CM) Secure SIP signaling TLS 25000 to 29999 5061 (Unified CM)

-^{} The default media traversal port range is 36000 to 59999, and is set on the Expressway-C at Configuration > Traversal Subzone.
+The default media traversal port range is 36000 to 59999, and is set on the Expressway-C at Configuration > Traversal Subzone.
 In Large Expressway systems the first 12 ports in the range - 36000 to 36011 by default - are always reserved for multiplexed traffic.
 The Expressway-E listens on these ports.
 You cannot configure a distinct range of demultiplex listening ports on Large systems: they always use the first 6 pairs in the media port range.
 On Small/Medium systems you can explicitly specify which 2 ports listen for multiplexed RTP/RTCP traffic, on the Expressway-E (Configuration > Traversal > Ports).
-If you choose not to configure a particular pair of ports (Use configured demultiplexing ports = No), then the Expressway-E will listen on the first pair of ports in the media traversal port range (36000 and 36001 by default).
+If you choose not to configure a particular pair of ports (Use configured demultiplexing ports = No), then the Expressway-E will listen on the first pair of ports in the media traversal port range (36000 and 36001 by default).Note: Changes to the Use configured demultiplexing ports setting need a system restart to take effect.